 - The Seller is the company or person selling the product or service you want to promote to your friends or readers.

 - The Affiliate Network (optional) is the technical service that connects you to the Seller or multiple Sellers.
 But sometimes, the Seller (s) runs their own affiliate program.

 - The Customer is the friend you told to click a special link to buy that product or service from the Seller.
 When they click and buy, you earn a commission.

-Takeaway: When a customer buys a product through your link, you earn a commission.
-So, all you have to do is recommend products and you earn money if they buy.
+Takeaway: You earn a commission when a customer buys a product through your link.
+So, all you have to do is recommend products, and you earn money if they buy.

 How Do Affiliate Links Work?

-When you join an affiliate program or network, every product or affiliate website will issue you a special URL with a unique ID tag of some sort.
-If you don’t use this URL exactly as it’s written, you won’t be credited for the recommendation and you won’t make money.
+If you don’t use this URL exactly as it’s written, you won’t be credited for the recommendation and won’t make money.

 What Do Affiliate Links Look Like?